openads-project/point_cloud_object_detection/README.md

     object_list_topic:=/my_lidar/objects
 ```

-Set `prediction.model_repository_path` in the parameter file to the exported Triton repository bundle you want to use.
+Set `prediction.model_repository` in the parameter file to the exported Triton repository bundle you want to use.
 The repository directory name identifies the exported artifact, while the Triton serving name is read from `config.pbtxt` inside that repository.

 ### Launch Arguments ###